-Mr. Wayrynen was the lead developer for the Good Judgment Project’s prediction poll platform.
-As the founder of MMC Software, he created collaborative work environments.
+Mr. Wayrynen is a co-founder of Good Judgment Inc and was the lead developer for the Good Judgment Project’s prediction poll platform.
+As the founder of MMC Software, he created collaborative work environments from 1985.

 Mr. Koehler, a Superforecaster, heads government relations and leads our Workshop product.
 Previously, he served multiple tours as an American diplomat in US embassies in Asia and Europe, as well as in the White House, Pentagon, and State Department.

 Ms. Zeng is Good Judgment’s Contracts Officer, and handles legal, compliance, and related administrative matters for the company.
 She is a member of the New York State Bar Association.

 Ms. Murray is a co-founder and CEO Emeritus of Good Judgment Inc. She advises Good Judgment’s management team and serves as Chair of its Board of Directors.

 Ms. Murray was Project Manager for the Good Judgment Project at UC–Berkeley.
 Prior to that, she founded a consulting firm specializing in telecommunications and energy policy and was a division director at the California Public Utilities Commission.

 Winner of the 2016 Exeter Prize for Research in Experimental Economics, Decision Theory and Behavioral Economics, Dr. Chen leads Good Judgment’s decision-science research.
 She also coordinates Good Judgment’s training and forecaster feedback content development.
 As a post doc with the Good Judgment Project, she led development of the online training platform that produced up to 11% improvements in forecasting accuracy.